 Sometimes guests or friends will ask where the ‘gay area’ is in Galena.
 One of the things we like most is that we’re able to answer that there isn’t one!
 Not because there is an intolerance for it, but just the opposite – there doesn’t need to be a ‘gay area’ because the entire city is friendly and open.
 Acceptance has become so ingrained that sexuality is just as inconsequential as your eye colour!

 When we were looking at property, before we purchased Aldrich Guest House, we were also ‘interviewing’ the town and the residents to get a gauge of what the acceptance would be and if we’d be welcome and comfortable here.
 We were very pleasantly surprised.
 In fact, Galena has one of the highest percentages of LGBTQ residents, so much so that it’s sometimes known as ‘Gay’-lena.

-Photography by Martin Perry and courtesy of the Aldrich Guest House
+Photography by Martin Perry, courtesy of Illinois Office of Tourism and of the Aldrich Guest House

 Subscribe to our newsletter to enjoy early access to the latest news, luxury hotel reviews and inspiring travel tales, delivered straight to your inbox.

 A confirmation email has been sent to your inbox.
 Welcome to the club!